transmutrix/nim-sdl3/README.md

 # Pre-Requisites

 You must install the SDL3 C libraries on your system to use the Nim bindings.

+On Windows, just grab the appropriate prebuilt SDL3 DLL for your system.

-I would recommend building SDL3 from source at this time, particularly on macOS.
+On macOS, I would recommend building SDL3 from source at this time.

+On Linux, see if sdl3 is in your package manager, and is the version you want, and otherwise build from source.

 Currently, this package is written against the `preview-3.1.8` release of SDL3, which you can find here: